asyncapi/spec/CONTRIBUTING.md

 - Making a property required
 - Making a property optional
 - Removing a property
-- Changing the type of a property in any way
+- Changing the type of a property in backward incompatible way

 ## RFC Contribution Champions